jamesbond448/translator_jap_sugoi/README.md

 This program is slower than the mtool one beceause with translator++ there is still code in it as example 「うぅ…うん…\c[27]♥\c[0]」 to protect the text i use a regex to seperate \c[27] as an example.
 This make  more line as we have to divide more line for when we take it back.

-You can remove the regex in the setting by false or true, you can change the regex expression or even add one of your own. <br /> example add ,"\/(XXXX)\/"   after the " at the end of the first regex, replace XXXX by your regex.
+You can remove the regex in the setting by false or true, you can change the regex expression or even add one of your own. <br />
+example add ,"\/(XXXX)\/"   after the " at the end of the first regex, replace XXXX by your regex.
+Note that on php if your regex expression has \ , you must add another like this \\ or it will give an error, you must have a delimiter like \/ at the start and the end. to add it. must start and end with parentheses () as the code wrote for it by adding each other in one line.
+You can test your regex online just look on google.